Hubs-Foundation/hubs-docs/docs/spoke-publish-scenes.md

 ---
 id: spoke-publish-scenes
 title: Publish Scenes
-description: Publishing a Spoke scene creates a unique URL that can optionally be shared or you can create a Hubs room immediately to go in to look around.
-Spoke scenes can be exported as glb or spoke files.
+description: Shows the various ways to get a project out of Spoke and distribute it to other people.
+Options include, creating a unique URL that you can share or create a Hubs room from and exporting a GLB or .spoke file that can be imported somewhere else.
 ---

 You can publish a scene either directly to Hubs, or you can export it as a .glb file or as a legacy Spoke scene.